Getting Started

 Then follow the Linux tab inside your Ubuntu shell.

-Step 1 — Clone and bootstrap
+Step 1 — Install tan, clone, and bootstrap

 git clone https://github.com/alplabai/alp-sdk